Renewable energy faqs

 There are a number of government initiatives that support and fund the production of new renewable energy projects that can eventually find their way into household energy plans, and as such green energy plans can often change quite frequently in what exactly they offer.
 Look around to find an energy provider offering a green energy plan that matches your needs and ideals, our energy hub is a good starting point.

-Many energy providers offer certified GreenPower Products, which can be identified by the GreenPower ‘tick’ logo.
+Many energy retailers offer certified GreenPower Products, which can be identified by the GreenPower ‘tick’ logo.

 GreenPower plans have a higher tariff than standard electricity plans because currently it entails building a new infrastructure for the grid.
-However, like any other new technology, as the the infrastructure develops and the demand rises, the costs should decline over time.
+However, like any other new technology, as the infrastructure develops and the demand for renewable energy rises, the costs should decline over time.

 In general, the cost of GreenPower is around 5-8 cents per kWh more than the standard current electricity rate, when you choose to buy 100% GreenPower.
 If you were to opt for a relatively smaller proportion of 10-25% GreenPower, you will only have to pay about 80 cents to $1 a week.

-If you want to make an environment-friendly choice and reduce your household’s carbon footprint, you can use Mozo’s free energy comparison tool to get a list of providers who offer green plans in your area.
-Just type in your postcode and select the renewable energy option to filter your results.
+If you want to make an environment-friendly choice to reduce your household’s carbon footprint, Mozo’s energy comparison tool can help you make the switch to a green power plan.

 Simply find a provider in your area with the tool below and learn what green power plans they offer.